 Making minor connections is easy if you follow the user’s manual provided by the manufacturers.
 You can also use the available videos on the internet.

-The only differences in plumbing come in the size of hoses and the outlet voltage.
+The only differences in plumbing come in the size of the hoses and the outlet voltage.
 For the outlet, a qualified electrician can do the work for you.
-A washing machine needs a 240V outlet that has to be installed if you have a 120V receptacle.
+A washing machine needs a 240 V outlet that has to be installed if you have a 120 V receptacle.

 Can the Dishwasher and Washing Machine Use the Same Waste Pipe?

 Yes.
 A dishwasher and a washing machine use the same waste pipe.
-Since the dishwasher typically handles a smaller load while a washing machine drains a lot of water.
+Since the dishwasher typically handles a smaller load, while a washing machine drains a lot of water.
 You might end up needing a large hose pipe for a washing machine.

 The hosepipe is connected to a pump that pushes water into the drain on the connection under the sink.
-The hose creates a high loop which goes a bit higher than the connection to the connector at the sink drain.
+The hose creates a high loop that goes a bit higher than the connection to the connector at the sink drain.
 This prevents waste from slipping back into the dishwasher.

 With all the similarities, you can swap either of the appliances when the need arises.